Annual Cooperstown Campus Safety Report

 The SUNY Oneonta University Police Department has been accredited by the New York State Division of Criminal Justice Services Accreditation Council.
 Accreditation provides formal external validation that an organization meets or exceeds general expectations of quality in the field, and acknowledges the implementation of policies that are conceptually sound and operationally effective.
 Accreditation also allows police agencies to continually evaluate and improve their overall performance.
 Only 25 percent of all police departments in New York State are accredited, and only 13 other SUNY police departments hold this accreditation.
 In addition, individual SUNY Oneonta officers have been recognized for their outstanding courage, professionalism, and service by the SUNY Police Chiefs Association.

-SUNY Oneonta University Police also work closely with the Cooperstown police, sheriff’s department, and the New York State Police to assist them with incidents that may occur off campus but involve campus staff or students.
-In addition, the department maintains up-to-date Memoranda of Understanding (MOU) with the City of Oneonta Police, Town of Oneonta Constable, Otsego County Sheriff, Village of Cooperstown Police and Hartwick College Security.
+SUNY Oneonta University Police also work closely with the Cooperstown Village police, the Otsego County Sheriff’s department, and the New York State Police to assist them with incidents that may occur off campus but involve campus staff or students.
+In addition, the department maintains up-to-date Memoranda of Understanding (MOU) with the City of Oneonta Police, Town of Oneonta Constable, Otsego County Sheriff, and the Village of Cooperstown Police.
 While the New York State Police will not enter into an MOU, they have assured the campus they will respond to appropriate situations and University Police maintains a strong working relationship with the local Zone Commander.
-Criminal activity by students and student groups off-campus is reported to University officials (police and community standards) by local policing agencies through routine information sharing practices.
+Criminal activity by students and student groups off-campus is reported to university officials (police and community standards) by local policing agencies through routine information sharing practices.
 Students involved in off-campus situations involving alcohol/drug offenses or other criminal activities may be referred to the campus conduct program.

 Crime Reporting